 Access to Townsville site for visitors

-AIMS has placed restrictions on visitors to our Townsville site, including contractors, sub-contractors and suppliers.
+AIMS has placed restrictions on visitors accessing our sites, including contractors, sub-contractors, and suppliers.
+All visitors must:

-- All visitors must be approved and be hosted by an AIMS staff member.
+be approved and be hosted by an AIMS worker.

-The AIMS field program provides essential science for Australia, and lies at the core of who we are as an organisation.
-However, this field work requires close working conditions and is often conducted in remote locations and involves staff working in close proximity to each other.
+The AIMS field program provides essential science for Australia and lies at the core of who we are as an organisation.
+However, field work requires close working conditions and is often conducted in remote locations and involves staff working in close proximity to each other.